Im-Adriano/BattlePaddle/README.md

 ## What is it?

-BattlePaddle is a C2 bot with some extra functionality
+BattlePaddle is a Raw Socket C2 bot for both Linux and Windows.

 ## Dependencies?